 If you operate a website or app that collects personal user information, read on.
-Not taking the advice within could mean an unwanted visit from the Federal Trade Commission.

 What are the International Safe Harbor Provisions and TRUSTe?